Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Ex4Task4" />
 #### Task 4 - Running the Application ####

-In this task, you will run the application to verify that the Store can now be loaded after including Unity.
+In this task, you will run the application to verify that the Store can now be loaded after including MEF.

 1. Press **F5** to run the application.